 Our team won again.

-Sometimes, 又 can also be used to indicate the repetition of an action that has not yet taken place.
-In this kind of situation, however, the action involved is expected to take place according to people’s past experience or natural law.
+又(yòu) can also indicate the repetition of an action that has not yet happened but is expected to occur based on past experience or natural law.

 Tomorrow will be Monday again.

 再(zài) indicates that an action will occur again in the future.

 请再说一遍。(Qǐng zàishuō yí biàn.)